jhale/sustainable-scientific-software/courseworks/coursework1.md

        ./longest_lines.sh 4 file1.txt

    Place your script in a directory `01/` with a file `file1.txt` for testing.
+   To make a script executable you can use

+       chmod +x longest_lines.sh

+   to set the 'executable bit'.

 2. During the course we briefly touched upon the concept of standard output `stdout` which is the stream to which a program writes its normal output